webrecorder/pywb/docs/manual/usage.rst

 Existing archives of WARCs/ARCs files can be used with pywb with minimal amount of setup.
 By using ``wb-manager add``, WARC/ARC files will automatically be placed in the collection archive directory and indexed.

+In pywb 2.8.0 and later, preliminary support for WACZ files is also added with ``wb-manager add --unpack-wacz``.
+This will unpack the provided WACZ file, adding its WARCs and indices to the collection.

 By default ``wb-manager``, places new collections in ``collections/<coll name>`` subdirectory in the current working directory.
 To specify a different root directory, the ``wb-manager -d <dir>``.
 Other options can be set in the config file.

 If you have a large number of existing CDX index files, pywb will be able to read them as well after running through a simple conversion process.